Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Conclusions and Guidelines for Discrepancy Modeling (Framework)

 Demonstrated in this manuscript is discrepancy modeling for a number of canonical spatial and/or temporal systems.
-For each example system, we evaluate the reconstruction error and forecasting accuracy.
+For each example system, we evaluate reconstruction and/or forecasting accuracy.
 In particular, we vary the signal-to-noise ratio to demonstrate the impact of random fluctuations on the ability to disambiguate between deterministic and random effects.
-An important implication of this work is that there is no 'silver bullet' to automatically improve one's underlying deterministic model.
-In fact, in certain cases when two opposing priorities cannot be reconciled, not using discrepancy modeling may be most appropriate.
-Further, this work demonstrates the limitations of discrepancy modeling as a function of sensor noise constraints; deterministic effects may exist within the model-measurement mismatch, but if random effects dominate, learning a discrepancy model of missing physics will be impossible and require improved sensor technology.
+An important implication of this work is that there is no 'silver bullet' to automatically resolve model-measurement mismatch.
+In fact, in certain cases when opposing priorities cannot be reconciled, not using discrepancy modeling may be most appropriate.
+Further, this work demonstrates the limitations of discrepancy modeling as a function of observation noise; deterministic effects may exist within the model-measurement mismatch, but if random effects dominate, learning a discrepancy model of missing physics will be impossible and require improved sensor technology.

 We summarize the the effects of the various discrepancy modeling paradigms:

 (i) {\bf SINDy:} While SINDy requires more training data and a high signal-to-noise ratio, it results in the recovery of parsimonious dynamics and thus is agnostic to nonlinearity strength in the discrepancy dynamics.
 SINDy has minimal computational costs and provides immense opportunity to improve engineering design through its interpretable approach to learning the governing dynamics.
 Additionally, SINDy provides the architecture to evaluate discrepancy model capability and parameter dependence of the learned discrepancy dynamics.